Start by gathering all the items that you will need. The Candle making process will go much more smoothly if everything is readily accessible.

-Step 3 - Prepare your mold(s)
+Step 3A - Prepare the Mold(s)

-Step 10 - Measure & add dye
+Step 7 - Measure & Add Dye (using dye blocks)

 Next, add the desired amount of dye.
 If using dye blocks, the block will melt into the wax more quickly if it is cut into small pieces.
 After adding the desired amount, stir the mixture until it is blended thoroughly.
-Skip to step 12 if you are using dye blocks.
+Skip to step 11 if you are using dye blocks.

 If using liquid dyes, just add the desired amount of drops.
 Since you can not remove dye once it has been added, it should be added sparingly, especially if you are trying to achieve a light color.
 You can always add a little more if it is not dark enough.
-After adding the desired amount, stir the mixture until it is blended thoroughly.
+After adding the desired amount, stir the mixture until it is blended thoroughly

-Step 12 - Test your color
+Step 9 - Test Your Color

 When you look at the liquid wax, it will usually look much darker than when it has completely cooled.
 To test the color, you can drip a small amount of wax onto a paper plate or paper towel.
 (Make sure not to drip the hot wax on your hands).
 Allow it to harden, and you will be able to see a more accurate representation of the color.
 You can then add more dye if desired.

-Step 13 - Add UV Stabilizer (optional) and mixing
+Step 10 - Add UV Stabilizer (optional)

-Step 14 - Pour the wax mixture
+Step 14 - Pour the Wax Mixture Again

-When you are ready to do the second pour, reheat the leftover wax to about 200°F. Fill in the holes that you have made in the candle so that the second pour is level with the first pour.
+When you are ready to do the second pour, reheat the leftover wax to about 185°F. Fill in the holes that you have made in the candle so that the second pour is level with the first pour.
 If you fill past the level of the first pour, you will likely see a “seam” line on your finished candle.

-Trim the wick to 1/4" length using wick trimmers, scissors or nail clippers.
+Trim the wick to ¼” length using wick trimmers, scissors or nail clippers.
 Be sure not to trim it too short because it will not burn properly.
 It is highly recommended to add a caution label.
 You may also choose to add labels unique to your business, fragrance name labels, or other packaging.